-Travel to Chile in November 2018 to taste the wine varietals of the Chilean mainland and actively explore Easter Island, a World UNESCO Site and one of the most remote, inhabited islands in the world.
+Travel to Chile in November 2018 for hiking and biking to taste the finest of Chilean wines, then explore Easter Island, a World UNESCO Site and one of the most remote, inhabited islands in the world.

 This new AdventureWomen journey in Chile begins as you arrive in Santiago, a dynamic and contemporary metropolis located in the heart of Chile’s fertile central valley.
 Chile’s capital is a vibrant city full of character, with a thriving arts culture, trendy restaurant scene, and lively nightlife.

 We begin our wine exploration in the Casablanca Valley.
 Chile’s move toward cool-climate viticulture began 25 years ago when innovative winemakers dared to suggest planting in the pre-coastal region of Casablanca Valley.
 Chardonnay continues to reign, but Sauvignon Blanc and Pinot Noir – two of Chile’s most attention-grabbing varietals – are on the rise.
 In general, parts of Casablanca Valley are similar to California’s wine-producing regions.
 More specifically, the climate of Casablanca is comparable to the Californian wine region of Carneros.

 Explore the heart of Chilean wine through the eyes of the people who know it best.
 Share a table – and a bottle (or two?) – with Derek Mossman, founder of the Movement of Independent Vintners (MOVI) as you are personally hosted at a selection of Chilean vineyards.
 Hop on a bike and pedal from winery to winery, tasting their fine wines along the way.
 Overnights are spent in sumptuous Chilean hotel-haciendas and guesthouses.